Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 - When you use `man`, it will open up a program called `less`, which is very similar to `vim`.
 The difference between `vim` and `less` is that `vim` is an editor, while `less` is more of a viewer.
 Therefore, `less` has much fewer commands.
-Basically the only commands for that you need to know are the up/down arrow keys (or "j"/"k" if you're used to `vim`) and "q" to quit (notice how there's no ":" preceding or "!" following it).
+The only commands you need to know for less are the up/down arrow keys (or "j"/"k" if you're used to `vim`) and "q" to quit (notice how there's no ":" preceding or "!" following it).
 - It seems like `man` may not come with Git bash, so just stick with `--help` and `-h` for now.
     - The `--help` and `-h` flags are the same, but sometimes some programs will only implement